 - People with fibromyalgia may also experience fatigue, sleep disturbances, morning stiffness, irritable bowel syndrome, anxiety, depression and other symptoms.

 - At least 2 percent of the U.S. adult population suffers from fibromyalgia, and it predominantly affects women.
 The condition primarily occurs in women in early and middle adulthood, but children, the elderly and men can be affected.

 - There is no cure for fibromyalgia, though the disorder can be successfully managed.

-- Fibromyalgia is defined based on widespread pain in combination with tenderness in at least 11 of 18 specific tender point sites for at least three months.
-There are no lab tests to confirm a diagnosis, although some tests may be used to rule out other conditions with similar symptoms, such as rheumatoid arthritis or lupus.
+- Fibromyalgia is defined based on widespread pain in combination with associated symptoms.
+There are no lab tests to confirm a diagnosis, although some tests may be used to evaluate for other conditions with similar symptoms, such as rheumatoid arthritis or lupus.

 - There appears to be a link between fibromyalgia and chronic fatigue syndrome (CFS).
 Up to 70 percent of people with fibromyalgia fit the criteria for CFS.

 - Low-impact aerobic exercise such as walking and swimming can help manage the symptoms of fibromyalgia.
 Physical therapy and stretching exercises also help.

 - A variety of medications are used to treat fibromyalgia, including the three FDA-approved medications for fibromyalgia: pregabalin (Lyrica), duloxetine (Cymbalta) and milnacipran (Savella).
 Additional medications include other antidepressants and other anti-seizure drugs.